jackbsteinberg/std-toast/README.md

 - `theme`: one of `"default"`, ???, or ???, conveying the semantic priority of the toast, and influencing its styling (both default and user-provided)
     - TODO: decide on list of themes to natively support and create and style them.
 - `position`: one of `"top-left"`, `"top-center"`, `"top-right"`, `"middle-left"`, `"middle-center"`, `"middle-right"`, `"bottom-left"`, `"bottom-center"`, or `"bottom-right"`.
-The default (if the attribute is omitted or set to an invalid value) is `"bottom-right"`.
+The default (if the attribute is omitted or set to an invalid value) is ???.
     - TODO: this seems stylistic; should it be controlled via CSS instead?
     - TODO: these are physical positions; should we use [logical ones](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties/Basic_concepts) instead?
+    - TODO: should there be a system default for positions (e.g. should Android toasts show up in a different location from macOS toasts)?
 - `closebutton`: a boolean attribute, determining whether an explicit close button is shown.
 By default toasts do not have a close button.
-TODO
+TODO: where should the `closebutton` show up relative to toast content and how customizable should that be?

 All attributes will be reflected as properties on the element's JavaScript interface.
 For example: